kefaslungu/resourceMonitor/readme.md

 ## Changes for 3.2-dev ##

-* Added support for Windows Threshhold.
+* Added support for Windows Threshhold (known as Windows 10).
+* You can use Add-ons Manager to access add-on help.
 * Updated translations.

 ## Changes for 3.1 ##